finos/rune-dsl/documentation/rosetta-modelling-component.md

 The semantics for list comparisons are as follows:

 - `=`
-  - if both sides are lists, returns true if the lists have the equal length and all items are equal when compared pairwise in the order of the lists
+  - if both sides are lists, returns true if the lists have the same length and all items are equal when compared pairwise in the order of the lists
   - if one side is single and `all` is specified, returns true if all items in the list are equal to the single value
   - if one side is single and `any` is specified, returns true if any item in the list is equal to the single value
 - `<>`